Skip to main content

 Program Description

 Cedar Walk provides a respectful, safe, and culturally relevant environment to address the needs of Indigenous students who have an extended history of non-engagement in school.
-Cedar Walk provides social, emotional, mental health, physical and spiritual support to students through sports and recreation, arts and crafts, Aboriginal cultural enrichment, field trips, alcohol and drug support, life skills and health information.
+This program runs with support of our community partner Urban Native Youth Association (UNYA).
+Cedar Walk provides social, emotional, mental health, and academic support to students through sports and recreation, arts and crafts, Aboriginal cultural enrichment, field trips, life skills, and health information.

 Program Location